 Clinical symptoms and time course of Parkinson’s disease progression

-The progression of PD is generally slow, taking place over years (often many years).[Kalia & Lang, 2015] While diagnosis tends to occur with the onset of motor symptoms, this can be preceded by a long prodromal phase of 15 years or more.[Goldman & Postuma, 2014] This prod…
+The progression of PD is generally slow, taking place over years (often many years).4 While diagnosis tends to occur with the onset of motor symptoms, this can be preceded by a long prodromal phase of 15 years or more.5 This prodromal phase is typically characterised by a…

 file_download Download slide in HQ